Saint Library

 Early Life

-Born in Almodóvar del Campo to a converso family of Jewish heritage, John studied law at Salamanca at fourteen, then abandoned it after his parents died — devoting himself entirely to prayer.
+Born in Almodóvar del Campo to a converso family of Jewish heritage, John studied law at Salamanca at fourteen but left without a degree — devoting himself entirely to prayer after his parents died.

 Turning Point

-Ordained in 1526 and bound for Mexico, the Archbishop of Seville persuaded him to stay; his blazing 1529 sermon instantly made him the most celebrated preacher in Andalusia.
+Ordained in 1526 and bound for Mexico, the Archbishop of Seville persuaded him to stay; his 1529 Seville preaching instantly made him the most celebrated — and controversial — preacher in Andalusia.

 Legacy